-EcoResponsive Environments has won the 'Vision of Future Living' RIBA competition for the redevelopment of SOG's Heath Business and Technical Park.
+EcoResponsive Environments has won the Royal Institute of British Architects (RIBA) 'Vision of Future Living' competition for the redevelopment of SOG Group's Heath Business and Technical Park.
 It aims to create a 21st century sustainable campus.
 The proposal reimagines the landscape, water management, food production and work within whilst considering how we will live, work and play in the future to meet the needs of the next 20 years and beyond.

-The vision for The Heath Park Project builds on the successful regeneration of the old ICI headquarters campus and proposes to embrace wider responsibilities to community and the environment, illuminating the way to a better future in how we live, work and play.
+The vision for The Heath Park Project builds on the successful regeneration of the old Imperial Chemical Industries (ICI) headquarters campus and proposes to embrace wider responsibilities to community and the environment, illuminating the way to a better future in how we live, work and play.

-- 75% Reduction in running cost of street lights

-- 40% Grey water recycling at site

-- 32% Land enabled for local food production
+- 75% Reduction in running cost of street lights; - 40% Grey water recycling at site; - 32% Land enabled for local food production.